ronaldbosma/blog/content/blog/apim-client-certificate-series/01-validate-client-certificate-in-apim/index.md

 </choose>
 ```

+This snippet will check the thumbprint of the provided client certificate against the thumbprints of the uploaded certificates.

-After redeploying the change, call the `validate-using-policy` operation to test the change.
+After redeploying the change, call the `validate-using-context` operation to test the change.
 You should get a `401 Unauthorized` response, because we haven't uploaded any client certificates yet.

 Open the `main.bicep` and add the following resource.
 It will upload the `dev-client-01.cer` client certificate to API Management.